junhaohe777/MDCFusion/README.md

 # MDCFusion: Multi-Scale Dense Convolutional Sparse Coding Fusion Network for Infrared and Visible Image
 ### We sincerely appreciate your interest and support.
 The README will be further improved after acceptance.
 ## 1. Progect Overview
-Traditional convolutional sparse coding (CSC) -based fusion methods suffer from limited feature extraction and insufficient detail preservation, particularly in complex scenes with rich textures.
-To address these limitations, this paper proposes a novel method based on multi-scale dense convolutional sparse coding.
-Specifically, a multi-scale dense convolutional sparse coding module is integrated into an encoder-decoder framework to enhance feature representation while ensuring interpretability.
-The dense connectivity mechanism improves cross-layer feature reuse, effectively preserving both global structures and local textures during fusion.
-Additionally, two fusion strategies are designed to balance complementary modality features: an additive fusion rule and a novel threshold filtering strategy to suppress redundant infrared information.
-The fused features are subsequently decoded to reconstruct the fused image with enhanced contrast and clarity.
-Experiments results demonstrate that the proposed method achieves superior fusion performance compared to state-of-the-art methods in terms of both visual quality and objective metrics.
+Infrared and visible image fusion (IVIF) aims to integrate complementary information from both modalities, enhancing the overall quality and informativeness of the fused image.
+Traditional IVIF methods based on convolutional sparse coding (CSC) often suffer from weak feature extraction and poor detail preservation.
+To address these issues, we present a Multi-Scale Dense Convolutional Sparse Coding Fusion Network (MDCFusion), which embeds a learnable MSD-CSC module within an encoder-decoder framework.
+This approach combines the theoretical interpretability of CSC with the powerful feature learning capabilities of deep networks.
+By leveraging dense connectivity within the MSD-CSC module, MDCFusion facilitates hierarchical feature reuse, enhancing texture detail and edge structure preservation.
+Additionally, we propose an additive fusion rule and a threshold filtering strategy to effectively integrate complementary information during fusion, the latter of which can effectively suppress redundant infrared information.
+Experiments on four publicly available datasets demonstrate that MDCFusion outperforms state-of-the-art methods in both visual quality and objective metrics, achieving significant improvements in texture preservation and structural clarity.
 ## 2. Framework
 ![示例图片](image/framework.jpg)
 ## 3. Environment Setup